robbert-harms/MDT/docs/_dynamic_modules/parameters.rst

                   ))

-A free parameter is identified by having the super class :py:class:`~mdt.models.parameters.FreeParameterTemplate` and are commonly placed in the Python module named ``free.py``.
+A free parameter is identified by having the super class :py:class:`~mdt.component_templates.parameters.FreeParameterTemplate`.

 Hereunder we list some details that are important when adding a new free parameter to MDT.